mechmotum/symbrim/docs/tutorials/index.rst

 tutorials each show the full solution, so you can also just read through them.

 The tutorials are ordered with increasing depth and complexity.
+:download:`Click here <./tutorials.zip>` to download all tutorials as a zip file.

 .. toctree::
     :maxdepth: 1